 “We will stall,” he interrupted.
 “The people below must be warned.
 They must know that we can no longer protect them.
 That is your mission: to inform the human king.
-It will be dangerous.
-The humans are fickle and self-absorbed as a whole.
-You can’t trust most, if not all, of them.
-So keep your wits about you, remember your training, and don’t tell anyone who or what you are except for their king.
-Don’t be afraid of his response.
-We have become a legend to them, but you must convince them.
+But beware, the humans are fickle and self-absorbed.
+You cannot trust most, if not all, of them.
+Keep your wits about you, remember your training, and don’t tell anyone who you are except for the king.
+Do not be afraid of his response.
+We are a legend to them, but you must convince them.
 Do you understand what I ask of you, my daughter?”

 “Yes, Father, I understand.
-But if we fall, will I see you again?
-Or will I be stuck among the humans?” she asked, spitting out the word ‘humans’ as if it were a disease one might catch.
+But if we fall, will I ever see you again?
+Or will I be stuck among the humans?”
+She spat out the word ‘humans’ as if it were a disease.

 Her parents exchanged nervous glances.
 She would have to overcome her unconscious ideals of arrogant superiority if she were to succeed and they didn’t know if she was up to the task.
 “We do not know,” the Queen said.
-“It is possible that you will be unable to return.
-It is also possible that your father and I may perish in this war.”
+“You may be unable to return.
+And we may perish in this war.”

-Upon hearing this, aAll color drained from Annalydessa’s face.
+aAll color drained from Annalydessa’s face.

-“That would be a fate worse than death!” she said, yelling to be heard over a nearby explosion.
-Explosions that were getting uncomfortably closer by the second.
-Soon, they would have to permanently evacuate the audience room or risk becoming entombed within it.
+“That would be a fate worse than death!” she said, yelling to be heard over another explosion, each closer than the last.
+Soon, they would have to evacuate the audience room or risk becoming entombed within it.

 “Nonetheless, you will go,” the King said.
-Seeing his daughter’s face, he added, “It won’t be so bad and I will feel better with you down there instead of up here in this mess.”
+Seeing his daughter’s face, he added, “It won’t be so bad, and I will feel better with you down there instead of up here in danger.”

 “When do I leave?”
 Anna asked.
-There was no use arguing with her father, not when he adopted that particular tone.
-That she knew from experience.
+There was no use arguing with her father, not with that tone of voice.

-“In a moment.
-First, your name doesn’t sound human.
+“Very soon.
+But first, your name does not sound human.
 You shall have to go by another.
-I believe Anna Lydia is close enough that you should respond to it and yet human enough to pass muster.
-Second, your sword and supplies.
-Do not lose them!” the King said, handing a belt and bulging knapsack to her.
+I believe Anna Lydia is close enough to pass muster.
+Second, here are your sword and supplies.”
+He handed a belt and bulging knapsack to her.
+“Do not lose them!”

 “I, too, have a gift for you, my daughter,” the Queen said.
-She passed Anna a necklace as intricate as it was delicate, one whose appearance suggested a starburst.
+She passed Anna a necklace as intricate as it was delicate, the jewel crafted into a starburst.
 Looking closer, Anna realized that it wasn’t a starburst but an ayonai, a starlily.
-It was a priceless gift, she knew, for it was a key to just about anything in the human realm.
+It was a priceless gift, a key to almost everything in the human realm.
 To anything a Starling had once touched.
-Her mother softly added, “So you never forget us, no matter what.”
+“So you never forget us, no matter what happens.”

 “Oh, Mother!
 Such a thing, it isn’t possible!”
 Anna said, tears threatening to spill down her face.
 She was surprised at the tears; she thought she had cried until she could cry no more.

-“Annalydessa!” he mother gently admonished.
-“You are a princess, remember your place.”
+“Annalydessa!” her mother gently admonished.
+“You are a princess; remember your place.”

 “Don’t show fear or indecision.
-Show that I have the courage to lead my people,” Anna finished, her mother’s mantra burned into her mind from constant recitation.
+Show that I have the courage to lead my people.”
+Anna recited, her mother’s mantra burned into her mind.